How to Code a THYROIDECTOMY

 60210 – Partial thyroid lobectomy, unilateral; with or without isthmusectomy

-Portion of one thyroid lobe is removed including the isthmus, if performed.
+Portion of one thyroid lobe is removed including the isthmus, if performed. thyroid gland

 60212- with contralateral subtotal lobectomy, including isthmusectomy